uwescience/SQL-geospatial-tutorial/_episodes/07-Supplemental.md

     * examine the attribute table of the joined layer
 * we'll discuss how this is an example of performing "zonal statistics"

-## Visualizing ORCA transfer data

-The ORCA team has been exploring a .csv file containing information on ORCA transfers.
-Each row has a lat/long value that we can use to build a map visualization.
-Here is an example of how we can import data in csv format to a GIS (note this is a trimmed down version of the full 1 GB file!):

-* choose "layer/add vector layer/add delimited text layer".
-Browse to the orca_transfers.csv file.
-* provide a layer name and check that the X field and Y field contain longitude and latitude columns, respectively
-* click OK to load the data into the GIS
-* suppose we want to calculate the maximum number of transfers by census tract.
-Use the steps described above to perform a spatial join in the GIS to accomplish this.

 # Complex Spatial Queries